-2) Green-cheeked conures need plenty of socialization to avoid behavioral problems like nipping.
-“They are portrayed as being very nippy, and some can be, but that is usually environmentally encouraged or a young bird that has to learn its social limits,” said Mary Covault of Feathered Companions Aviary.
-Like many parrots, these conures will benefit from being well socialized.
-Covault added, “Green cheeks can be excellent with large or small families, but socialization early-on is important, plus they are sensitive — like most parrots— and if a member of the family is hostile to them, they will know it and either be afraid of them or aggressive toward them.”
+“Green cheeks can be excellent with large or small families, but socialization early-on is important,” Covault added.”Plus they are sensitive — like most parrots — and if a member of the family is hostile to them, they will know it and either be afraid of them or aggressive toward them.”

 3. Green-cheeked conures have “big bird” personalities.